gj-goncalvescaldas/Race-to-Certification-2025-Oracle/oracle-data-platform-foundations/README.md

 # 📊 Oracle Data Platform Foundations Associate
 ### Study Notes & Summaries
 _A comprehensive guide based on the official Oracle Data Platform Foundations Course._
+> 📌 _This is a summary of the official Oracle University videos lesson.
+It does not reflect personal opinion or independent analysis._

 ---